bryantamayo1/mycommands-webapp-frontend/README.md

 4. [Updates](#updates)

 ## About
-Web page with different kind of commands such as data bases, server, S.O. and much more.
+Web page with different kind of commands such as data bases, servers, S.O. and much more.

 ## Installation
 1. Install libraries